 While a big part of the biological waste falls to the bottom of your aquarium, vacuuming the gravel is also beneficial when cleaning your filter.

 To give your fish more time, perform a bigger water change before leaving.
 If you are doing 20-30% water changes weekly, you should perform a 50-70% water change.
 This way you will remove a very big amount of nitrates from the water column, giving your aquarium more time.

-Don’t forget to add water conditioner to the water, especially if you are using tap water.
-Water conditioner such as Prime will remove chlorine, chloramine and heavy metals from the tap water.
+Don’t forget to add a water conditioner to the water, especially if you are using tap water.
+Water conditioners such as Prime will remove chlorine, chloramine and heavy metals from the tap water.

 It is essential to keep consistent light in your guppy aquarium, especially if you have plants.
-You can’t make it consistent turning lights on and off manually.
-One day you will forget to turn it on, while other day you will probably leave it on all day long.
+You can’t make it consistent by turning lights on and off manually.
+One day you will forget to turn it on, while other days you will probably leave it on all day long.

 Excessive light can cause a strong algae bloom, which is annoying and ugly.

 Automating light is easy.
-You can buy a timer, and set it up to turn on and off the lights of the aquarium at certain time of the day.
-Having a timer is necessary, if you are going on vacation for couple of days.
+You can buy a timer, and set it up to turn on and off the lights of the aquarium at a certain time of the day.
+Having a timer is necessary if you are going on vacation for a couple of days.

 If you don’t have a timer, do not leave the lights on if you are going on vacation.
 Fish need to rest to stay healthy, and you want to keep artificial lights on max 8-10 hours a day.